Dawn Fraser: Honours

-The Australian Sport Awards includes an award named in honour of and presented by Fraser.
+The Australian Sport Awards include an award named in honour of and presented by Fraser.
 The harbourside baths in Balmain where she swam were named the Dawn Fraser Swimming Pool in her honour in 1964, and in 1992, the State Transit Authority named a RiverCat ferry after Fraser.

 She was inducted onto the Victorian Honour Roll of Women in 2001.

 As part of the 2018 Queen's Birthday Honours she was advanced to a Companion of the Order of Australia (AC).

 In 2022, she was an inaugural inductee of the Swimming Australia Hall of Fame.